Book Now

 As of 2016, the lighthouse has been home to the Turnberry Golf halfway house and a Turnberry Hotel luxury 2-bedroom suite.
 Visitors can take in spectacular views of Arran, Ailsa Craig, and passing ships while enjoying a coffee & light snack.

-Back of lighthouse
+Back of Turnberry Lighthouse

-Front of Lighthouse
+Back of Lighthouse

-Turnberry Lighthouse - Path
+Path to Turnberry Lighthouse

 Path to Lighthouse